 The World Bank is working to reduce poverty in Bulgaria through a plan established and verified in 2019.
 This plan aims to strengthen the nation’s disaster risk management program, follow efforts to combat climate change, improve air quality and increase access to clean water.
 Additionally, risk management will help to overcome economic issues and a recession predicted by the World Bank as a result of COVID-19.
 Even as unemployment rates increase due to COVID-19, the Bulgarian economy is protected by a product that is unlikely to decrease in value in the near future– petroleum.
 Petroleum is Bulgaria’s top export and brought the nation nearly $2 billion in 2018.
 As it becomes scarcer, the price will increase, leading the nation into a sustainable economic boost.

-Telerik Academy School is combating poverty in Bulgaria from the ground-up by offering free courses in computer science for students ages 7-18.
-This is especially important as Bulgaria becomes more technologically advanced everyday and jobs in computer science become more valuable.
-Telerik’s mission is to instructing computer expertise at a young age.
+Telerik Academy School is combating poverty in Bulgaria from the ground up by offering free courses in computer science for students ages 7-18.
+This is especially important as Bulgaria becomes more technologically advanced every day and jobs in computer science become more valuable.
+Telerik’s mission is to instruct computer expertise at a young age.
 This will help develop and instill creativity, innovation and logic in younger generations.
 This will pave the way for their success as adults.
 Along with coding lessons, Telerik offers programs in Game Development and Algorithmic Programming.
-Since its establishment in 2002, the academy has earned over 250 medals and awards.
+Since its establishment in 2002, the academy has earned more than 250 medals and awards.
 Telerik Academy School reached over 12,000 students and plans to instruct 12,000 more by the end of 2024.

 The issues surrounding poverty in Bulgaria can not be fixed overnight.
 However, the country’s long-term economic growth, government transformation and social improvements will rise to the challenge of implementing policies and enacting changes that benefit its citizens.
 Small nonprofits across the nation assist in fighting poverty in creative ways that enable them to develop sustainably.